w3c/trace-context/spec/20-http_request_header_format.md

 ## Mutating the traceparent Field

+A vendor receiving a request without a `traceparent` header SHOULD generate `traceparent` headers for outbound requests, effectively starting a new trace.
+A possible reason to not add `traceparent` to outbound requests is when the vendor decides to not sample this request.

 A vendor receiving a `traceparent` request header MUST send it to outgoing requests.
 It MAY mutate the value of this header before passing it to outgoing requests.

 If the value of the `traceparent` field wasn't changed before propagation, `tracestate` MUST NOT be modified as well.
 Unmodified header propagation is typically implemented in pass-through services like proxies.
 This behavior may also be implemented in a service which currently does not collect distributed tracing information.